LabShengLi/nanome/README.md

 # DNA methylation-calling tools for Oxford Nanopore sequencing: a survey and human epigenome-wide evaluation
-## -- The 'nanome' pipeline for evaluation of DNA methylation calling tools for Oxford Nanopore sequencing
+## --NANOME(Nanopore methylation) pipeline for evaluation of DNA methylation calling tools for Oxford Nanopore sequencing

 ## Methodology of nanome pipeline